 It sounds like a joke to the tourists... but it's not!
 The Balinese actually have their own system for children's names.

-The eldest and the following
+The elder and the following

 As a result, everyone there is called Wayan, Made, Nyoman or Ketut!
 With small variations according to the castes: Wayan can also be replaced by Putu and Gede, Made by Kadek and Nengah, Nyoman by Komang.
 Some also have diminutives and nicknames, sometimes forged from the family name, to distinguish themselves.